 Employee benefits design

 Is the employee benefits plan you have in place fit for purpose?
-Do you need to harmonise your plans following an acquisition?
+Do you need to harmonize your plans following an acquisition?
 Does your employee benefits plan help you to attract and retain talent by meeting the diverse needs of your workforce?
-Is it maximising ROI by proactively addressing risks to keep people healthy?
+Is it maximizing ROI by proactively addressing risks to keep people healthy?
 Is it driving productivity and engagement?

 Employee benefits plans have evolved so much over the past few years.
 From the introduction of benefits that support new ways of work, to better ways to mitigate the rising cost of health plans, disability schemes and life insurance to the increased need for digital tools to create a consumer experience that makes employees want to interact with their benefits.